aaronpowell/aaronpowell.github.io/src/documents/posts/2014-03-12-what-i-learned-about-nth-child-selectors.md

---- cson
+---
   title: "What I learned about nth-child selectors"
-date: '2014-03-06'
+  date: "2014-03-06"
-tags: ['css']
+  tags:
-description: """Today I learned something important about the `nth-child` CSS selector that seems to be a common misconception.
+    - "css"
-"""
+  description: "Today I learned something important about the `nth-child` CSS selector that seems to be a common misconception."
 ---

 Today I learned an interesting fact about how the `nth-child` CSS selector works and it was different to what I expected and what seems to make sense.